rejetto/hfs/dev-plugins.md

 # For plug-in makers

+If the information you are searching for is not in this document, [please ask](https://github.com/rejetto/hfs/discussions).

 A plug-in is a folder with a `plugin.js` file in it.

 Plug-ins can be hot-swapped, and at some extent can be edited without restarting the server.